tomjoht/tomjoht.github.io/_posts/2020/5/2020-05-31-understanding-devaluation-of-techcomm-in-workplace.md

 **How Knowledge and Perceptions of Technical Communication Can Influence Its Utilization within Workplaces**

-From what the writer has seen so far in her organization, it's reasonable to ask those questions.
+From what the reader has seen so far in her organization, it's reasonable to ask those questions.
 When the economy slows down, companies downsize, and when that happens, there's uncertainty and concern (rightfully so).
 Those challenges aren't unique to technical writing, yet there isn't much consolation in knowing that when these things happen.
 Something that can be helpful to think about is technical writing's status as a broader field.

 I've long been asking what factors influence the value that companies and individuals place on technical  writing.
 To this end, in my research at the University of Minnesota, I've been asking the question, "How is technical writing perceived by people who aren't actually technical writers?"

 There are good reasons to ask this question.

-First is the fact that, as the writer's experience shows, technical writers typically do most of their work:
+First is the fact that, as the readers's experience shows, technical writers typically do most of their work:

 *   With people are not technical writers
 *   For people who are not technical writers (i.e., supervisors, managers, and executives)